WilliamBonvini/shawn/README.md

 ```text
 $ poetry add shawn
 ```

-## Usage
+### Getting Started
+Once Shawn is installed, you can utilize it through the following commands:

+#### Start a Chat
-After installation, you can start chatting with the following command:
+To initiate a chat session with Shawn, execute the following command:

 ```bash
 $ shawn chat
 ```

-or ask Shawn to explain your source code in natural language
+#### Code Explanation
+For a detailed natural language explanation of your source code, use the following commands:

 ```bash
 $ shawn dig path/to/file.c